discourse/pups/README.md

       to: ""
 ```

-Will substitued the regex with blank, removing the pidfile line
+Will substitute the regex with blank, removing the pidfile line

 ```
 run: